Welcome to Orbital Projects South Pacific

 Looking for analysis of a breaking space news story or background material to any aspect of space exploration?
 With our network of information sources in the United States and around the world and extensive on air presentation experience in radio and television, Orbital Projects provides the most concise accurate and authorative analysis of events in space as they unfold, .

-Orbital Projects can tailor an exciting interactive educational program related to any aspect of manned spaceflight and planetary exploration suited to any level of education from Pre School to mature age students.
+Orbital Projects can tailor an exciting interactive educational program related to any aspect of manned spaceflight and planetary exploration suited to any level of education from Pre-School to mature age students.
 Contact us to discuss your requirements

 For Community Groups

 From our earliest space missions to the Moon landings, the shuttle and missions to the outer planets, space exploration has many wonderful yet untold stories.
-Orbital Projects can devise a fun and nostalgic look at our endeavours in space for your next gathering.
+Orbital Projects can devise a fun and nostalgic look at our endeavors in space for your next gathering.
 Contact us today.

 This website is the culmination of 30 years research and study in the field of space exploration.
-All materials contained on this site have been produced by Orbital projects unless otherwise noted.
+All materials contained on this site have been produced by Orbital Projects unless otherwise noted.